Christianity in Asia: Independently formed Catholic movements in Korea

 The history of Catholicism in Korea began in 1784 when Yi Sung-hun was baptized while in China under the Christian name of Peter.
 He later returned home with various religious texts and baptized many of his fellow countrymen.
 The Church in Korea survived without any formal missionary priests until clergy from France (the Paris Foreign Missions Society) arrived in 1836 for the ministry.

 During the 19th century, the Catholic Church suffered persecution by the government of the Joseon dynasty, chiefly for the religion's refusal to carry out ancestral worship, which it perceived to be a form of idolatry, but which the State prescribed as a cornerstone of culture.
 A century-long persecution produced thousands of martyrs – 103 of whom were canonized by Pope John Paul II in May 1984, including the first Korean priest, St. Andrew Dae-gun Kim, who was ordained in 1845 and martyred in 1846.
-Despite the persecution though, the Church in Korea expanded.
+Despite the persecution, the Church in Korea expanded.
 The Apostolic Vicariate of Korea was formed in 1831, and after the expansion of Church structure for next century, the current structure of three Metropolitan Provinces each with an Archdiocese and several suffragan Dioceses was established in 1962.

 Currently Deokwon (덕원) in North Korea is the See of the only territorial abbey outside Europe.
 The abbey was vacant for more than 50 years until Fr.
 Francis Ri was appointed as abbot in 2005.
 The abbey was never united with or changed into a diocese presumably due to the lack of effective church activity in the area since the division of Korea at the end of World War II.